p-a-r-t-e-e-k/scraping/README.md

 1. Run the 1st script: `getting_links.py`
 2. This script well make csv file: `tuttitalia_links.csv`
 3. This csv have all links of school area.
+4. Now we run 2nd script for testing: `experiment.py`
+5. This script well make csv file: `inform_few.csv`
-4. Run the 2nd script: `information.py`
+4. Run the 3nd script: `information.py`
 5. This script well make csv file: `inform.csv`
 6. The script will output the result of the scraping school's data.